drlyamzin/state/README.md

-# state
+# State model
-tools for the neuro-behavioral state project
+Tools for the neuro-behavioral state project.